Mean Detection Time (MDT)

 Mean Detection Time (MDT) is a loose term in the the space of Functional Safety.
 Some call it latency, diagnostic latency, or mean time to detect (MTTD).
 It is not a formal term defined in IEC 61511-1.
 Some books use MDT in another way which is discussed below.

-SIL Safe, in our literature and calculations, uses MDT as the average time required to detect a failure in component with automatic diagnostics.
+SIL Safe, in our literature and calculations, uses MDT as the average time required to detect a failure in a component with automatic diagnostics.
 It is a product of its diagnostics and is not something the facility can change.
-Newer components have near 0 sec MDT, but older ones can be 30 minutes or more.
+Newer components have near 0 sec MDT, but older ones can be 1 hour or more.

 MDT is not a term that shows up by itself in PFDavg and STR calculations.
-It is part of MTTR so it is included in that.
+This is part of MTTR so it is included in that.

 Alternative Definition: